Bachelor of Science in Simulation and Game Design at the Universities at Shady Grove

 - Classes are held weekdays during daytime hours.

-- You’ll choose to specialize in one of two content areas: technical art or level design.
+- You’ll choose to specialize in one of two content areas: technical art or coding and development.

 - Through dual capstone seminars, you'll work closely with professionals to test and build games and simulations, and you'll graduate with a portfolio of projects to showcase your skills.